mstksg/inCode/copy/entries/machines-1.md

 "ABCDEFGHIJ"
 ~~~

-Hm.
 Wait, this is kind of weird.
 The type of our stream is `Stream
 Char`...`Char` is the type of output/elements in the stream, the "head" when
 we pattern match.
 But where is the `Int` that is the state of our stream in
-the type `Stream`...?
+the type `Stream Char`...?

 Can we even write a function `getState :: Stream a -> b` that works in
 general for all streams?